-Our designs all depend to some extent on “responsive teaching” \cite{ResponsiveTeaching} by the instructors, that is, close attention to and engagement with student thinking.
-Instructors' engagement with student thinking is not limited to individual or small group interactions, as each of our curricula builds in several opportunities for classroom community-level idea sharing and discussions.
+Finally, all of our designs depend to some extent on “responsive teaching” \cite{ResponsiveTeaching}, that is the lab instructors' close attention to and engagement with student thinking, in individual and small group interactions, as well as in classroom community-level idea sharing and discussions.

-Still, as we noted above and will elaborate below, our labs differ in several, significant ways.
-We decided to look into those differences, and in what follows we report on what we have found, that variations in our designs arise from (1) differences in our expectations of students at our respective institutions, (2) variations in our ancillary pedagogical goals, and (3) nuances of our theoretical perspectives.
-We hope that our comparisons provide insight into and concrete examples of how learning theories guide curriculum development.
-We will try for transparency in our reasoning, to expose uncertainties and flexibilities, to argue for expectations of complexity, and to motivate views of instruction and instructional design as ongoing and dynamic.
+Still, as we noted above and will elaborate below, our labs differ in several significant ways.
+We decided to look into those differences, and in what follows we report on what we have found: Variations in our designs arise from (1) differences in our expectations of students at our respective institutions, (2) variations in our ancillary pedagogical goals, and (3) nuances of our theoretical perspectives.
+We will try to make our reasoning transparent, to expose uncertainties and flexibilities in our designs, to argue for expectations of complexity, and to motivate views of instruction and instructional design as ongoing and dynamic.